John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* The Expense class properties should be changed to now be read-only
+* The Event class properties should be changed to now be read-only
-* An Expenses method allows the API user to update the database passing in all the Expense properties, including the *date* property
+* An Events method allows the API user to update the database passing in all the Event properties, including the *date* property
-* The Id of the Expense to be updated must be provided.
+* The Id of the Event to be updated must be provided.
 * The method updates the properties (except the Id) in the database row.
 * Tests updated/added

-### Delete expense
+### Delete event

 As a user of the Calendar API,
-I am able to delete an expense stored in a database so I can change it in a scalable, maintainable manner.
+I am able to delete an event stored in a database so I can change it in a scalable, maintainable manner.

 **Assumptions**